lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ##### `ValidatorsExitBusOracle` → VEBO-7002

 The report `dataFormat` with `amount`, the `submitReportData` entry point, and the `enablePartialWithdrawals` / `disablePartialWithdrawals` switch are described in Flows 1–2 above.
-The FIFO queue itself lives in the dedicated [`ValidatorWithdrawalsQueue`](#validatorwithdrawalsqueue) contract, to which VEBO-7002 holds the role-gated write access.

 **Cutover.** Legacy report hashes with exit data not yet delivered at the moment of the upgrade are **abandoned** — the new format cannot deliver them, and no legacy delivery path is retained.
 This is accepted: the underlying exit demand re-emerges organically from validator balances and is re-covered by subsequent VEBO-7002 reports.